photonixapp/photonix-mobile/README.md

 This is the code for generating React Native apps for Android and iOS devices.
 We use [Expo](https://expo.io/) to make it easier to develop and make builds.

+Clone the repo if you haven't already and change into the project directory.

+    git clone git@github.com:damianmoore/photonix-mobile.git
+    cd photonix-mobile

-You'll first need to install the Expo CLI and NPM packages.
+You'll need to install the Expo CLI and NPM packages.
 If you have Yarn installed on your system run the following.

     yarn global add expo-cli
     yarn